 What Happens When the Rule Is Not Met

-If the Moon-Rahu condition is absent — Rahu is in a dusthana, weakened, or simply not connected to the Lagna-lord axis — most classical authors recommend setting Ashtottari aside and reading Vimshottari as the primary timing system.
-The chart will still produce an Ashtottari calendar, since the calculation runs mechanically from the Moon's nakshatra position, but the periods will not carry the same predictive weight.
+If the Rahu-Lagna-lord condition is absent, meaning Rahu is not tied to the Lagna-lord axis in the required kendra or trikona relationship, Ashtottari should usually be kept secondary and Vimshottari read as the primary timing system.
+The chart will still produce an Ashtottari calendar, since the calculation runs mechanically from the Moon's nakshatra position, but the periods should not automatically be given the same predictive weight.

 In modern practice this binary is treated more flexibly.
 Many astrologers compute Ashtottari alongside Vimshottari for every chart and use it as a confirmatory layer rather than a sole instrument.
 When Ashtottari and Vimshottari point to the same theme in the same window, the prediction is treated as well-anchored.
 When they diverge, the activation rule usually decides which one carries primary authority.